n1majne3/Joplin-Action-for-macOS/README.md

 # Joplin-Action-for-macOS

-This is for building arm64 and x64 versions of dmg packages for Joplin.
+Action is for building arm64 and x64 versions of dmg packages for [Joplin](https://github.com/laurent22/joplin).